fledge-iot/fledge/docs/tuning_fledge.rst

 - **Management Port**: Normally the storage service will dynamically create a management port that will be used by the storage service.
 Setting this to a value other than 0 will cause a fixed port to be used.
 This can be useful when developing a new storage plugin.

 Changing will be saved once the *save* button is pressed.
 Fledge uses a mechanism whereby this data is not only saved in the configuration database, but also cached to a file called *storage.json* in the *etc* directory of the data directory.
 This is required such that Fledge can find the configuration database during the boot process.
 If the configuration becomes corrupt for some reason simply removing this file and restarting Fledge will cause the default configuration to be restored.
+The location of the Fledge data directory will depend upon how you installed Fledge and the environment variables used to run Fledge.

+- Installation from a package will usually put the data directory in */usr/local/fledge/data*.
+However this can be overridden by setting the *$FLEDGE_DATA* environment variable to point at a different location.

+- When running a copy of Fledge built from source the data directory can be found in *${FLEDGE_ROOT}/data*.
+Again this may be overridden by setting the *$FLEDGE_DATA* environment variable.

 .. note::